 - Fill-in-the-Blank Worksheet about this Presidents Day music lesson

 - Worksheet to put 7 Presidents in order

 - Listen and Draw page (listen to the music above and draw what inspires you).

-The brand new Music Lessons for Holidays and Special Days online course will be coming March 14!
-This President’s Day lesson is just one of 36 lessons.
+If you like this holiday music lesson, you’ll love the Music Lessons for Holidays and Special Days online course!
+The President’s Day lesson is just one of 36 lessons.